Julian Castro says Iowa shouldn't be first in presidential nominations

 “I’m here in Iowa today and I’m going to be here again in Iowa and compete during this 2020 process,” he said.
 “I don’t believe that Iowans or people from any other state, if they’re truly concerned about the fate of our country, are going to make their decision about a candidate based on whether they get to go first in a party’s electoral system or not.”

-It’s ironic, he added, that his comments are considered more radical “than truly great ideas that we ought to be pursuing.”
+It’s ironic, he added, that his comments on the process are considered more radical “than truly great ideas that we ought to be pursuing.”

 “As Democrats we cannot talk about the ways in which the electoral process votes have been suppressed and the votes, especially of people of color, have been manipulated” without also talking about the nominating process in Iowa and New Hampshire not reflecting the nation and Democratic Party, Castro said.